Overview

 transient disruption of barrier function, with a particular focus on several forms of

-molecular movement that appear to be involved in this phenomenon.
+molecular movement involved in this phenomenon.
 Using molecular,

 biochemical, and imaging methods, we investigate the following key questions:

-- What is the role of the endosomal recycling system in the localization of key
+(2) What is the role of the endosomal recycling system in the subcellular localization of

 spectrins) to the regulation of endothelial barrier function?